aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 We define entities in **.Core** (domain) project (in server side).
-We can define a **Person** entity (mapped to **PbPersons** table in database) to represent a person in phone book as shown below (I created in in a new folder/namespace named PhoneBook):
+We can define a **Person** entity (mapped to **PbPersons** table in database) to represent a person in phone book as shown below (I created in a new folder/namespace named PhoneBook):

     using System.ComponentModel.DataAnnotations;
     using System.ComponentModel.DataAnnotations.Schema;